Notoriousmb10/Notoriousmb10/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=notoriousmb10" alt="notoriousmb10" /></a> </p>

-🔭 I’m currently working on Sandhya Fitness (Gym Website), building a Turf Booking System with AI.
+🔭 I’m currently working on Sandhya Fitness (Gym Website) and building a Turf Booking System with AI.

 🌱 I’m currently learning Express.js, MongoDB, GSAP, and React.js.
 I’ve been diving deeper into Node.js, exploring cybersecurity, and working on Python and Machine Learning for future AI projects.

-💻 I have experience with front-end development, particularly with CSS and TailwindCSS, and I’m continuously improving my skills in responsive design.
+💻 I have experience with front-end development, particularly with CSS, TailwindCSS, and Material-UI (MUI), and I’m continuously improving my skills in responsive design.

 🤝 I’m looking for help with Backend Development, collaborating on Node.js/Express.js projects, and integrating AI/ML into my web apps.